Finding large additive and multiplicative Sidon sets in sets of integers: Introduction

 We finish this section by providing a brief outline of our paper.
-We use \S2 to present two proofs of Proposition \ref{prop: construction} using graph-theoretic ideas and describe another construction in that direction which allows us to further highlight connections between Theorems \ref{th3}, \ref{th2}, \ref{th1} and the so-called low energy decompositions.
+We use \S2 to present some further remarks surrounding the problem of finding large additive and multiplicative Sidon sets in arbitrary sets of integers.
 In \S3, we state various preliminary definitions and lemmata that we will frequently use throughout our paper.
-Next, we employ \S4 to study estimates on number of solutions to systems of equations with repetitive variables, which we will then use along with probabilistic methods in \S5 to prove that sets with low additive or multiplicative energies contain large additive or multiplicative Sidon sets.
-In \S6, we prove some incidence estimates that we require in the proof of Theorem $\ref{th1}$.
-We conclude our paper by recording the proofs of Theorems \ref{th3}, \ref{th2} and \ref{th1} in \S7.
+We utilise \S4 to present two proofs of Proposition \ref{prop: construction} using graph-theoretic ideas.
+Next, we employ \S5 to study estimates on number of solutions to systems of equations with repetitive variables, which we will then use along with probabilistic methods in \S6 to prove that sets with low additive or multiplicative energies contain large additive or multiplicative Sidon sets.
+In \S7, we prove some incidence estimates that we require in the proof of Theorem $\ref{th1}$.
+We conclude our paper by recording the proofs of Theorems \ref{th3}, \ref{th2} and \ref{th1} in \S8.

 \textbf{Notation.} In this paper, we use Vinogradov notation, that is, we write $X \gg_{z} Y$, or equivalently $Y \ll_{z} X$, to mean $|X| \geq C_{z} |Y|$ where $C$ is some positive constant depending on the parameter $z$.
 We use $e(\theta)$ to denote $e^{2\pi i \theta}$ for every $\theta \in \mathbb{R}$.
 Moreover, for every natural number $k$ and for every non-empty, finite set $Z$, we use $|Z|$ to denote the cardinality of $Z$, and we write $Z^k = \{ (z_1, \dots, z_k) \ | \ z_1, \dots, z_k \in Z\}$.
 For every natural number $n \geq 2$, we use boldface to denote vectors $\vec{x} = (x_1, x_2, \dots, x_n) \in \mathbb{R}^n$ and we write $\vec{x}^T$ to be the transpose of $\vec{x}$.